← Back to Blog

 PERSIST 23 Must-Do unchanged for 90+ days !

 The email summary is two things.
 At the top: “Scan complete, overall score 3.4 (up from 3.3), 12 new findings, 8 resolved, 87 persistent.”
-Below that: a focused list of new Must-Do-Before-Copilot findings only.
-Must-Do findings are the subset that actually block Copilot rollout — a new Anyone link on a library labelled Confidential, a new team with no owner, a new external guest granted access to a site containing HR documents, a new Conditional Access gap that opens MFA exemption.
+Below that: a focused list of new Must-Do-Before-Copilot findings only — a new Anyone link on a library labeled Confidential, a new team with no owner, a new external guest granted access to a site containing HR documents, a new Conditional Access gap that opens MFA exemption.
+The intent is simple: nobody needs to read a full PDF every month to know whether the tenant got worse.
+The email either says “zero new Must-Do findings, posture stable” or it lists the new ones explicitly.
+Only the second case needs a human response — and that human response is the conversation the retainer pays for.

-For tenants under active compliance scrutiny (financial services, healthcare, public-sector), the weekly cadence plus the new-finding email is the closest thing the Copilot governance space has to a SOC feed.
-It is not a replacement for a proper SIEM, but it is a vertical-specific monitoring layer where no general-purpose SIEM would have the fingerprint logic to detect “a new Anyone link on a sensitive library” as an event.
+For tenants under active compliance scrutiny (financial services, healthcare, public sector), the weekly cadence plus the new-finding email is the closest thing the Copilot governance space has to a SOC feed for grounding-data risk.
+Run it as the always-on surface; let the monthly review call be the deliberate touch point.

 1. Open /governance/monitoring.
 If you have already run a Copilot Readiness Assessment on this tenant, it shows up as the “baseline run.”

 3. Pick a run time.
-We default to 02:00 in the tenant’s primary time zone but you can change it.
+The default is 02:00 in the tenant’s primary time zone.

-5. Optionally set event markers for trend annotation (“Pilot group added”, “Phase 2 rollout”).
+5. Optionally set event markers for trend annotation (“Pilot group added”, “Phase 2 rollout”) so the chart reads in context when you screenshot it for the deliverable.

 6. Turn on the schedule.
 The first auto-re-run fires at the next scheduled slot.
-Baseline diff is against your original assessment.
+Baseline diff is against the original assessment.

-Anonymised data from a 900-user tenant that has been under monitoring since October 2025.
+Anonymised data from a 900-user tenant on a monthly retainer since October 2025.
 Initial overall score: 2.8.
-After six months of monitored cycles and active remediation:
+Through the first seven months of monitored cycles and active remediation, with the engagement continuing:

 MonthOverallNew findingsResolvedMust-Do persistent